nevermined-io/app_docs/docs/environments/07-testing.md

 # Testing environment

 The Point of Sales testing environment is free to use and where users can interact with the application without using real money.
+The existing testing environment (Environment id: `appTesting`) is available at [https://testing.nevermined.app/](https://testing.nevermined.app/).

 ## Network Fee